corylanou/go-meetup/README.md

 Here are a few that I maintain already:

 - [Denver Go Jobs](http://bit.ly/denver-go-jobs) - This is really `Denver Go Resources` but since it started as a local Go job listing I haven't changed the name.
-- [Minneapolis Golang](http://bit.ly/minneapolis-golang) - This is the newer format I've started maintaing and I really like it.
+- [Minneapolis Golang](http://bit.ly/minneapolis-golang) - This is the newer format I've started maintaining and I really like it.

 ## My meetup only gets a few people, did I do something wrong?